JohnXLivingston/prosody-appimage/README.md

 Note: appimage-builder 1.1.0 has a bug for ARM64 builds.
 This bug was patched, but the patch was not released.
 So, for now, the build script makes a hot-patch.
 See [aarch64 builds made from debian repository are not working](https://github.com/AppImageCrafters/appimage-builder/issues/278) for more information.

+The build images will be in the `dist` directory.